 Businesses and experts will change the global economic system

 The global economic system will become more sustainable as businesses modify their operations to respond to the changing business environment.
 The time is apt for a sustainability transformation in business, as internationalising family-owned companies, renewing SMEs, and social enterprises recognise climate change as a serious threat to humanity.
 This threat cannot be curbed by the continuous exploitation of natural resources and labour or through other less sustainable ways to do business.

-- According to Agenda 2030, social and economic development depends on the sustainable management of global natural resources.
-Agenda 2030 includes the UN's 17 sustainable development targets and 169 subtargets.
+- According to Agenda 2030, social and economic development depends on sustainable management of the Earth's natural resources.
+Agenda 2030 includes 17 UN Sustainable Development Goals and 169 sub-goals.

-- Sustainable economic development means balanced economic growth without debts or overconsumption of capital stock, and taking the capacity of the environment and future generations into account.
+- Sustainable economic development means balanced economic growth without excessive debt or overconsumption of capital, and taking the capacity of the environment and future generations into account.
 A sustainable and stable economy lays a foundation for other sustainable development.

-- The starting point for sustainable ecological development is adapting human activity to the Earth's capacity and natural resources.
-It is important to secure biodiversity and functional ecosystems.
+- The premise of sustainable ecological development is adapting human activity to the Earth’s capacity and natural resources.
+It is important to safeguard the planet’s biodiversity and the functioning of nature’s ecosystems.

 - Sustainable social development aims to ensure human well-being.
-The goal is to remove inequality and ensure a sufficient livelihood, health care, and basic rights for all.
-UN's sustainable development themes.
+The goal is to remove inequality and ensure a sufficient livelihood, adequate health care, access to education and realisation of fundamental rights for all.